Text classification is a machine learning technique that assigns predefined categories to open text.

 Numerical representation

-The intuition behind this idea is based on representing documents as vectors in an n-dimensional vector space.
-These vectors can be interpreted (and used) by the neural network to perform different tasks.
-One of the simplest traditional text representation techniques is Bag of Words.
+The intuition behind this idea lies in representing documents as vectors in an n-dimensional vector space.
+Therefore, the neural network can interpret and utilize these vectors to perform various tasks.
+Among the simplest traditional text representation techniques is a Bag of Words.

 Bag of Words

 Bag-of-Words (BoW) consists of constructing a dictionary for the working dataset and representing each document as a count of the words in it.
-In this type of representation, the document is represented by a vector length equal to the number of words in the dictionary.
-Each vector element is the number of times each token is used in the document.
+This type of representation represents the document with a vector length equal to the number of words in the dictionary.
+Each vector element denotes the frequency of each token’s usage in the document.

 We call this method “bag of words” since it does not represent the order of the words.
 It is also important to note that if new documents were introduced whose words are not present in the vocabulary, they could be transformed by omitting the unknown words.